EMAIL ADDRESS: Jennifer.email@example.com

-We are currently starting our first project in our second unit; Cardboard Face Sculpture.
+We are currently starting our Cardboard Face Sculpture project.

 Unit 1: Identity and Interests as Expressed Through Color